 Here’s what you need to do if you want to import from USA.

-- Find out what types of goods you can import and carry out market research.
+- Obtain information on the types of goods you are allowed to import and carry out market research.

 - Explore online marketplaces of manufacturers and suppliers to source the goods you want.